sraheja18/Aspect-Based-Sentiment-Analysis/README.md

 - Sentiment Classification: Determining the sentiment polarity (positive, negative, neutral) associated with each extracted aspect or entity.

 ## 4. Installation
 To get started with this project, you'll need to install the necessary libraries and dependencies.
-Check the requirements file and install the libraries using <br /> pip install -r requirements.txt
+Check the requirements file and install the libraries using pip install -r requirements.txt

 ## 5. Examples
 - Sentence: For the price you pay, this product is very good.
 However, battery life is a little lack-luster coming from a MacBook Pro. <br />